aseemsavio/coolio-oauth2-app/README.md

 # Coolio OAuth2 Application

 This application is a secure micro service that stores information about people belonging to different organizations.
-This micro service will be used as an *authorization server* for the future applications that come under the brand _Savio OSS_.
+This micro service will be used as an *authorization server* for the future applications that come under the brand _Savio Apps_.

 ## Code Structure
 The micro service has a **controller** package where all the end points are defined.